10 Top Tips for Windows 10

 Windows Tip No. 8 - Restart Windows Explorer

-When you feel your computer is running sluggish and you feel you need a fresh start then why not restart windows explorer.
+Your computer is running sluggish and you feel you need a fresh start then why not restart windows explorer.
 Of course you need to have windows explorer running to be able to do this.

 - On the keyboard Press Windows Key & E to display Windows Explorer.